 Answer: c) Elasticity

 Description: Elasticity refers to the ability of a material to return to its original shape after deformation.
-In echocardiography, myocardial elasticity can be assessed using techniques such as strain imaging.
+In echocardiography, myocardial elasticity can be assessed using techniques such as strain imaging. - Which parameter is calculated using the formula: Stroke volume = A × VTI × CSA?

 a) Cardiac output